-Magdalen College has up to 125 single study bedrooms available for graduates, all of which are located within five minutes' walk of the main college entrance.
+Magdalen College has a number of single study bedrooms available for graduates, all of which are located within five minutes' walk of the main college entrance.
 Accommodation is guaranteed for the first two years of graduate study, subject to receipt of an accommodation application form within the deadline given.
 Further years may be available subject to the number of graduates eligible, and to refurbishment programmes.

 The letting period for accommodation is October 1 to June 30, and vacation residence is also available.